grafov/go-playground/README.md

 ## Usage

+### Quick start

-* `M-x go-playground` for start playground buffer for a new snippet from any mode
+#.
+From any mode run `M-x go-playground` for start a new playground buffer filled with basic template for `main` package (see the picture below).
-* `Ctl-Return` for compile and run your code
+#.
+Add your code and the press `Ctl-Return` (bind for the command `go-playground-run`).
+It will save, compile and exec the snippet code.
-* `M-x go-playground-rm` for removing the current snippet (with its directory and all files) after you done with it
+#.
+When you played enough with this snippet just run `M-x go-playground-rm`.
+It will remove the current snippet with its directory and all files.

 Mode not offers default bindings except `Ctl-Return`.
 It just lefts the space for you.